Sleep Hacks to Try

 6. Ditch the device(s)

 You have heard this repeatedly and yet cannot seem to get yourself to sleep without your smartphone.
 Or your tablet or even the e-book reader.
-The light emitted from these devices no matter the mode that they are set on interfere with your sleep.
+The light emitted from these devices no matter the mode that they are set on interferes with your sleep.

 The light reduces the production of melatonin in your eyes.
 Melatonin is the hormone responsible for sleep.

-Try and have a no device policy 30 minutes prior to bed and stick to it.
+Try and have a no-device policy 30 minutes prior to bed and stick to it.
 Leave your phone on the dresser instead of the side table if possible.
 Shut off your laptop and try not to bring it to bed with you.
 Turn off the show you were watching and try and relax.

 Once you make these lifestyle changes, you are likely to experience an immediate improvement.

 7. Use a timer or better yet hide the clock